 Climate change and biodiversity loss are two issues – like healthcare or the economy – that affect all Canadians.
-We need a place where the platforms of each party in the Federal election can be easily compared side-by-side to see where they stand on environmental issues, and help voters make an informed choice, whatever their political leanings.
+For the 2019 election we needed a place where the platforms of each party in the Federal election could be easily compared side-by-side to see where they stood on environmental issues, and help voters make an informed choice, whatever their political leanings.

-We have tried to make envirovote.ca a straightforward, unbiased, and factual resource to help provide this information.
-If you see an error or something that needs updating, please email us at firstname.lastname@example.org.
+We have tried to make EnviroVote.ca a straightforward, unbiased, and factual resource to help provide this information.
+If you see an error or an environmental issue that needs updating, please email us at email@example.com.

 Why are you prioritizing the environment?

 How important environmental issues are is up to every individual voter.
 We won’t tell you how to vote.
 Resources already exist where political stances on the economy and other issues can be easily compared.
 We have made this website to provide information to fill the gap on the environment.

 Where is the Bloc Québécois ?

 In making this website, we included federal Parties with at least one seat in Parliament and that run candidates across the country.

 What are the sources?